fluree/docs.flur.ee/src/content/api/hosted-overview.md

 GraphQL | `/api/db/graphql` | Queries or transactions in GraphQL syntax, as a string SPARQL | `/api/db/sparql` | Queries in SPARQL syntax, as a string Dbs | `/api/dbs` | Get all of the databases for an account.
-Accounts | `/api/action` | Get all of the accounts for a given username and password.
+Actions | `/api/action` | Actions, such as a a new database, a new user, or archiving a database (not yet supported).
-Logs | `/api/fdb/logs/[network]` | Retrieve the logs for a given database.
+Logs | `/api/fdb/logs/[account]` | Retrieve the logs for a given database.
 Syntax in [Examples](/api/hosted-endpoints/hosted-examples)

 The following endpoints do not require a token in the header:

 Action | Endpoint | Explanation
 -- | -- | --
+Accounts | `/api/accounts` | Get all of the account associated with a particular account.
 Signin | `/api/signin` | Retrieve a token for your account for the master database.
 Syntax in [Getting Tokens](/api/hosted-endpoints/getting-tokens) and [Examples](/api/hosted-endpoints/hosted-examples)
 Reset Password | `/api/reset-pw` | Sends a reset-token to your email, so that you can reset your password.
 New Password | `/api/new-pw` | Given a reset token, allows you to reset your password.

-Activate Account | `/api/activate-account` | Given a token (emailed to you after signing up), can activate new account.
+Each account in the hosted environment is its own network.